archiverjs/node-archiver/README.md

 Sets the fs stat data for this entry.
 This allows for reduction of fs stat calls when stat data is already known.

+#### sanitizeName `boolean`

+If true will sanitize the Entry Data name before appending to the archive, otherwise assumes the name has already been sanitized by the caller.
+Defaults to true.

 ## Custom Formats

 Archiver ships with out of the box support for TAR and ZIP archives.